-Macon Car Crash Attorney Explains Your Rights
+Car Crash Attorney Explains Your Rights

 After most car wrecks, you should be able to collect compensation from the at-fault driver, either through an insurance claim or personal injury lawsuit.
 This compensation typically covers the cost of your medical bills, property damage and expenses like lost wages.
 However, in some special circumstances, you may be entitled to punitive damages as well.
 This kind of judgement, which is punishment for the defendant, could result in a much larger settlement after a crash.

 The legal aspects of punitive damages can be confusing, so you should always consult a car crash attorney before you file any sort of claim.
-At the McArthur Law Firm, our lawyers have over 35 years of experience representing successful car accident claims for clients across Georgia.
+At the McArthur Law Firm, our lawyers have over 200 years of combined experience representing successful car accident claims for clients across Georgia.
 In one case, our legal team assisted in a truck crash case that resulted in a verdict of $23.2 million, including $5 million in punitive damages.